Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

 Captain Ole Jørgensen.
 Tamesis was on an independent voyage from Lobito Bay, West Africa to New York, having departed Lobito on Febr.
-20-1943 with 9427 tons general cargo, when she encountered Convoy UGS 6 straight ahead of her on March 7-1943.
-(Accordnig to "The Allied Convoy System" by Arnold Hague, this convoy had departed Hampton Roads with 45 ships on March 4 and arrived Oran on the 22nd - see also Garonne).
+20-1943 with 9427 tons general cargo, when she encountered Convoy UGS 6 straight ahead of her on March 7.
+(Accordnig to "The Allied Convoy System" by Arnold Hague, this convoy had departed Hampton Roads with 45 ships on March 4 and arrived Oran on the 22nd - see also Garonne and Hallanger).
 The captain immediately changed course to avoid it, but the convoy Commodore signalled instructions for him to change to a westerly course, and though he felt this was against all common sense, he found he had to follow orders, with the result that Tamesis was rammed on the starboard side between hatch No. 2 and 3 by the American Alcoa Guard (4905 gt, built 1918) and sank by the bow in 20 minutes (200 miles northeast of Bermuda in position 35 07N 62 45W).
-Time of collision is given as 00:35 ship's time in a journal excerpt.
-Tamesis had a crew of 50 and 7 passengers on board, who were picked up from 5 lifeboats by the American Liberty ship Richard H. Alvey from the convoy.
-This ship also picked up 19 men from Alco Guard's lifeboat.
+A journal excerpt gives the time of collision as 00:35 ship's time (see also Page 3).

 Crew List - No casualties: